CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 ![png](output_63_0.png)

-We see that the 5-year moving average is in a shocking decline already.
+You see that the 5-year moving average is in a shocking decline already.
 What is happening here?
 What can be the reason?
-Can we formulate some hypotheses?
+Can you formulate some hypotheses?
 Here are some points for you to consider:

 - This was an *inner* join.
 So these are the **rated movies**.
 Perhaps site and app usage went down.
 - The filming industry is in a serious crisis!
 They are not producing films because of COVID-19.
 - The people didn't have the time to watch the most recent movies.
-If they didn't watch, they don't rate and we can see a decline.
+If they didn't watch, they don't rate and you can see a decline.
 For example, I didn't watch the Avengers series before doing this analysis and on the other hand, The Braveheart (1995) most probably had enough time to get high numbers.

 #### What have the people watched (or rated) most of the time since 2000?